alexanch/fashion-mnist/README.md

 Multi-class image classifier on the fashion MNIST dataset utilizing fastai library.

 #### fastai can be used to solve different types of problems: collab. filtering, vision, text, tabular.
-More info: https://docs.fast.ai/applications.html#data
+More info: [docs.fast.ai]( https://docs.fast.ai/applications.html#data)

 #### In each case (except for collab filtering), the module is organized this way:
 - **transform:**